UW - WFSE AFSCME Council 28 Police Management Bargaining Unit Contract

 Former eligible employees who are re-employed within three (3) years of their separation from service shall be granted all unused sick leave credits, if any, to which they are entitled at time of separation.

-11.3 Bereavement Leave.
 An employee shall be granted three (3) days of bereavement leave for each death of a family member as defined in Section 11.4.
+Employees may use sick leave for up to three (3) days of additional bereavement leave beyond the initial three days.
+Any additional bereavement leave beyond three days must be approved by the Employer.